Combining Spot and Futures Markets: A Hybrid Market Approach to Dynamic Spectrum Access: System Model

+where $\tau_n \in [0,1]$ is the factor weighting $\wc_n $ and $\wcx_n$.
+Such a utility definition is flexible in capturing contract users' different preferences regarding spectrum demand and spectrum quality.

-The {spectrum secondary utilization efficiency} (or \textit{spectrum efficiency}), denoted by $W$, is defined as the total social welfare generated.
-Formally: \begin{definition}[\textbf{Spectrum Efficiency}] The {spectrum efficiency} is the total social welfare generated by all SUs from their allocated spectrums, or equivalently, the total SUs' welfare:
+\revth{The {spectrum secondary utilization efficiency} (or \textit{spectrum efficiency}) is the aggregate utility of all SUs, also called \emph{social welfare}.
+Specifically, we have the following:} \begin{definition}[{Spectrum Efficiency}] The {spectrum efficiency} (or social welfare) is